vaskokj/AwesomeList/ReadMe.md

 - [kueue](https://github.com/kubernetes-sigs/kueue) - Kueue is a set of APIs and controller for job queueing.
 It is a job-level manager that decides when a job should be admitted to start (as in pods can be created) and when it should stop (as in active pods should be deleted).
 - [Run.ai](https://docs.nvidia.com/run-ai/index.html) - NVIDIA Run:ai accelerates AI operations with dynamic orchestration across the AI lifecycle.
 It maximizes GPU utilization, scales AI workloads efficiently, and integrates seamlessly into hybrid infrastructure with minimal overhead.
 - [Nvidia Triton Inference](https://github.com/triton-inference-server/server) - The Triton Inference Server provides an optimized cloud and edge inferencing solution.
+- [Volcano](https://github.com/volcano-sh/volcano) - Volcano is a Kubernetes-native batch scheduling system, extending and enhancing the capabilities of the standard kube-scheduler.

 ### On-Premise Storage
 - [NextCloud](https://nextcloud.com/) - The self-hosted productivity platform that keeps you in control.